-- The bank does not act exclusively for the Company and the investors, and it may also provide portfolio management services for other investment funds and their investors. - Within the framework of its investment strategy, the Company may also (in principle) acquire for the Fund own issues or other investment funds managed or advised by it. - The bank may, in principle, conduct trading activities itself or through companies related to it.
+- The Company does not act exclusively for the Company and may also provide portfolio management services for other investment funds. - Within the framework of its investment strategy, the bank may also (in principle) acquire for the investment fund own issues or other investment funds managed or advised by it. - The bank may, in principle, conduct trading activities itself or through companies related to it.